HCW0727/HCW0727/README.md

 # <img src = "https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width = 30px height=30px> HELLO!

-My name is Chaewon Huh, 20 years old AI Engineer.
+I'm Chaewon Huh, 20 years old AI Engineer.

-I studied for one semester at **POSTECH** before taking a leave of absence to move to work as an AI Engineer at Dalpha AI.
+I studied for one semester at POSTECH before taking a leave of absence to move to work as an AI Engineer at Dalpha AI.

 I’m eager to connect with smart, young, and passionate individuals to make a significant impact on the world.